Staff

 Mo’Nique Campbell

-As a Health Educator, Gender and Health expert she has spoken on and at various panels, institutions, conferences to mention a few; Sacramento State University, UC Davis, Santa Clara University, United States Conference on HIV & AIDS, A Shot in The Arm Podcast, UCSF School of Medicine and as of recent a CDC trained behavioral intervention facilitator of the TWIST (Trans Women Involved in Strategies for Transformation) intervention.
+State University, UC Davis, Santa Clara University, the United States Conference on HIV & AIDS, A Shot in The Arm Podcast, UCSF School of Medicine, and Philadelphia College of Osteopathic Medicine.
+She is also a CDC-trained behavioral intervention facilitator of the TWIST (Trans Women Involved in Strategies for Transformation) intervention, further deepening her expertise in community-based public health strategies.

 Marissa Miller